danielohuber/CopyScriptUsingMD5/README.md

 Using MD5 hash checksum, to verify content not already there. (duplicate.)

 created to have all my old backups, finally merged together.

+extension, seems to be case sensitve, will need to adjust it.